stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

-v0.9.0.0-alpha1, 2025-10-05

-- New: Radial Curve visualization.
+v0.9.0.0-alpha2, 2025-10-xx

-- New: Oscilloscope visualization.
+- Improved: Oscilloscope visualization.
-- Fixed: Too few samples were taken into account during analysis (frame count vs. sample count).
-Thanks to TF3RDL for detecting and reporting it.
+  - X and Y-axis support
+  - Y-axis none, dBFS and linear dBFS modes.
+  - Only the selected channels are rendered.

 You can read the full history [here](docs/History.md).